 Cooking does not need to be complicated or hugely time-consuming; it can be, of course, and the more challenging dishes that take more time and focus are sometimes just what is need to unwind.

 Often, just grazing on a few simple things that are easy to throw together can be just as satisfying as a more full-on meal!

-Whatever your cooking interests are, enjoy the making, the eating, the experimenting and the sharing.
+Whatever your cooking interests are, I hope you enjoy the making, the eating, the experimenting and the sharing.